End-of-Life Upgrades aka Unsupported Release Family FAQs

 ServiceNow is constantly working to protect customer information and the integrity of our product.

-Unsupported upgrades ensure customers gain access to the latest features as well as the latest security, performance, and availability benefits for their instances.
-ServiceNow strives to give customers advanced notification of upcoming unsupported (EOL) upgrades so customers can plan ahead, test, and upgrade on their own timeline in advance of the unsupported (EOL) upgrade scheduling.
+End-of-Life upgrades ensure customers gain access to the latest features as well as the latest security, performance, and availability benefits for their instances.
+ServiceNow strives to give customers advanced notification of upcoming unsupported release family upgrades so customers can plan ahead, test, and upgrade on their own timeline in advance of the unsupported release family upgrade scheduling.

-3. Are Unsupported (End-Of-Life) upgrades the same as the Quarterly Patching Program (QPP)?
+3. Are End-of-Life upgrades the same as the Patching Program (former QPP)?

-In the Quarterly Patching Program, instances on a supported release family are patched to a target version within that release family.
-This occurs every quarter and is independent of the Unsupported (EOL) upgrades.
+In the Patching Program, instances on a supported release family are patched to a target version within that release family.
+This is independent of the Unsupported release family upgrades and provides scheduling predictability with one full patch version each quarter and two incremental security patches each quarter.
+The previous Quarterly Patching Program patched instances to a full patch version once per quarter.

 4. What is the difference between upgrading and patching?